Q&A With The International Kitchen

 Q: The program in which I am most interested is offered for 6 nights, but I have only 3 or 4 nights.
 Can I take a shorter version?

 A: In almost all cases we can offer a shorter version of the program.
 Generally, it would be the first 3 or 4 nights of the 6 night program and the price would be adjusted.
+We can also customize most of our itineraries if you want them to be a different length or to include different things.

 Q: Can I book my class or program over the telephone?